10th Grade Career & College Fair Registration Links:

-- WORKKEYS/SENIORS: Testing will be in April.
+- WORKKEYS/SENIORS: Testing will take place in March/April for Seniors.
 We will use the WIN SYSTEM to review for the assessment.
-If you are required to take the test, you should have received an email from Mrs. Ivey with information about how to use the WIN system.
+If you are required to take the test, you will receive an email from Mrs. Ivey with information about how to use the WIN system.
 Let me know if you have questions.

 - Careeronestop.org is a great place to visit to explore careers and the training needed for each career.
 Click here to access the website!

 - Please check out this great career development resource through NCVPS: https://ncvps.org/iworkncvirtual/

 - Most of you should be familiar with Xello, the online website where you register for classes each year.
 You can access the Xello website by going through your NC EdCloud (where you go to access SchoolNet).
 Using this resource, you can complete career exploration activities.
 Once you go to the Xello site, there are three sections "About Me," "Explore Options," and "Goals & Plans."
 Please take time to complete some of the activities in the "About Me" and "Explore Options" section.
 In the "About Me" section, there is a matchmaker activity where you answer questions about yourself and it matches you with specific careers.
 There is also a personality styles activity and a learning styles activity.
 Many of you completed these activities in 8th grade, but it would be great to complete them again and see how/if your interests have changed over the years.
 In the "Explore Options" section, you can find out more information on many different careers as well as information pertaining to colleges and majors.
 Please DO NOT go into the "Goals & Plans" portion of this website.
 This is where our counselors go to work with course registration for each year.
 Please take advantage of this free resource to find out more information about careers and colleges.
 IF YOU NEED ANY HELP ACCESSING THIS SITE, PLEASE EMAIL ME!
 I WILL BE GLAD TO HELP!